ginkgo-project/ginkgo/README.md

 *   `-DCMAKE_INSTALL_PREFIX=path` sets the installation path for `make install`.
     The default value is usually something like `/usr/local`
 *   `-DCMAKE_BUILD_TYPE=type` specifies which configuration will be used for this build of Ginkgo.
-There are no default.
+The default is `RELEASE`.
 Supported values are CMake's standard build types such as `DEBUG` and `RELEASE` and the Ginkgo specific `COVERAGE`, `ASAN` (AddressSanitizer) and `TSAN` (ThreadSanitizer) types.
 *   `-DBUILD_SHARED_LIBS={ON, OFF}` builds ginkgo as shared libraries (`OFF`)